-As community and governmental concern has increased, resources for and knowledge about treatment of drug abuse have become widely available.
+While the Crime and Safety Officer has training to deal with someone with substance abuse challenges1, community and governmental concern have increased and resources for and knowledge about treatment of drug abuse have become widely available.
 Many communities now have resources for drug treatment that were not in existence several years ago.
 Large cities are likely to have a large number or resources available.
 Generally, those resources for treatment and aid that are part of the patient's home community are most useful.
 This is due to ease of access and the likelihood of continuing with the aftercare that is so important in drug abuse treatment.
 Various types of resources are available:

-- Hospital Emergency Room: These are the preferred facilities of choice when an overdose of a mindaltering drug is suspected.
+- 1. Hospital Emergency Room: These are the preferred facilities of choice when an overdose of a mind-altering drug is suspected.
 Since the results of overdose of many of these drugs can be life threatening, it is best to treat potential overdose situations conservatively and to obtain emergency treatment with all due speed. - 2.
 Police, Fire, and Paramedic Services: If a drug-abuse situation appears especially dangerous based on the symptoms of the patient, it is wise to use these services to provide the quickest access to treatment.
-If the behavior of a suspected drug user is so disturbed or inappropriate that you fear it is out of control, use of police and paramedic services is also appropriate. - 3.
+If the behavior of a suspected drug user is so disturbing or inappropriate that you fear it is out of control, use of police and paramedic services is also appropriate. - 3.
 Emergency Outpatient Treatment Facilities: These facilities-sometimes known as "urgent care, readicare, surgicare, or emergicare"-differ from fully equipped hospital emergency rooms in their ability to provide a wide range of treatment options.
 They also cannot provide inpatient care.
-In serious abuse situations, use of a hospital emergency room is to be preferred. - 4.
+In serious abuse situations, use of a hospital emergency room is to be preferred.

+- 2024 Crime & Safety Report Drug & Alcohol Policy Title IX Policy & Procedures Columbus Campus - 4.
 Drug Treatment Centers: Many types of drug treatment centers exist.
 Some work on an inpatient basis and some on an outpatient basis depending on the type of drug abuse involved and their philosophy of treatment.
 It is wise to survey your community as to the types of drug treatment centers available, the kind of patients they treat, and the economics of treatment.
-This information is available to faculty and administrators to be used when counseling students with regard to drug issues. - 5.
+This information is available to faculty and administrators to be used when counseling students regarding drug issues. - 5.
 Alcoholics Anonymous and Similar Organizations: Alcoholics Anonymous is a very important resource for those dealing with alcohol abuse problems.
 As mentioned above, similar organizations exist to aid cocaine abusers, Cocaine Anonymous, and other drug users, Narcotics Anonymous.
 Contact numbers for these organizations are in your local phone book.
 They are non-profit, no cost groups run by their membership.
 Many of the most successful drug treatment programs are based on AA methods.
 Many communities have multiple chapters of all these organizations with multiple meetings and contact opportunities.
 THEIR IMPORTANCE AS A PRIMARY RESOURCE IN DRUG ABUSE TREATMENT CANNOT BE OVER EMPHASIZED. - 6.
-Community Agencies and Social Services Groups: Many communities provide social servicebased facilities and groups for drug treatment.
-Various types of treatment methods are used, depending on the

-- 2022 Crime & Safety Report Drug & Alcohol Policy Title IX Policy & Procedures Columbus Campus community, the range of services available and the type and severity of abuse involved.
+Community Agencies and Social Services Groups: Many communities provide social service-based facilities and groups for drug treatment.
+Various types of treatment methods are used, depending on the community, the range of services available and the type and severity of abuse involved.
 Information about such treatment resources can be obtained from your community department of social services or medical services.
 This information will be available to students and employees. - 7.
 Church Groups: Many churches and religious organizations have programs to aid drug users and abusers.
 These groups are generally without fee.
 Information about them can be obtained from the churches directly or often through your communities' social services agency.